Rocadinis/shitpad/README.md

 # shitpad
-The worst text creator ever made
+The worst text editor ever made

+# What is shitpad?
+Simply the worst excuse for a text editor.
+Make Vim users tremble as you open up Shitpad and start doing absolutely nothing decent in it.